Center for Entrepreneurship & Innovation (CEI)

 Luke Van Drunen - Niche marketing websites, offering business solutions

 Jake White - party 2.0 - Alcohol free parties/movement on campus/speaking

 Brian Will - Personal training online with Skype service

 UW Oshkosh students will have the opportunity to enter a business model competition that will allow them to: pitch their business ideas to a panel of distinguished entrepreneurs, CEO's, venture capitalists, angel investors, and executives.
 Students will be required to assemble a business model canvas as well as an executive summary of their business concept.

 The top four students will be flown to Florida to pitch their business concept to a panel of judges.
-There, two students will be selected and given:
+There, the four students will be ranked and given:

 - $10,000 seed money